Fear Factor: MTV reboot (2017–2018)

 In April 2017, MTV announced that it would be reviving Fear Factor a second time for a 12-episode season.
 The first season of MTV's Fear Factor premiered on May 30, 2017, and concluded on August 22, 2017.
 Just prior to the first-season finale, it was announced that MTV had renewed the series for a second season consisting of 20 episodes.
 The first half of Season 2, subtitled Season From Hell, began airing on February 25, 2018; the second half, subtitled Celebrity Fear Factor, premiered on July 17, 2018.
 The MTV revival was hosted by Ludacris and continued to use the format of four teams competing for a $50,000 prize.
 The stunts drew inspiration from elements of pop culture, such as horror movies, urban legends, and viral videos.

-Fox reboot (2026)

-On May 12, 2025, it was announced that Fear Factor would be revived by Fox, titled Fear Factor: House of Fear.
-In addition to extreme stunts, this incarnation of the series will incorporate a social element, in which contestants live in a house together after being dropped in a remote location.
-The revival is expected to premiere on January 14, 2026.
-Johnny Knoxville will serve as host.

 Show format

 Original format (2001–2012)

 The show begins with an introduction from the narrator and this is one most commonly used:

 Imagine a world where your greatest fears become reality.
 Welcome to Fear Factor.
 Each show, six contestants from around the country battle each other in three extreme stunts.
 These stunts are designed to challenge the contestants both physically and mentally.
 If the contestant is too afraid to complete a stunt, they're eliminated.
 If they fail a stunt, they're eliminated.
 But if they succeed, they will be one step closer to the grand prize, $50,000.
 Six contestants, three stunts, one winner.
 Fear Factor.

 Before the contestants are introduced (and at the half-way point of a two-hour special), Rogan presents a verbal disclaimer.
 The wording has changed with certain versions, but this is one most commonly used:

 I'm Joe Rogan and this is Fear Factor.
 The stunts you're about to see were all designed and supervised by trained professionals.
 They are extremely dangerous and should not be attempted by anyone, anywhere, anytime.